dojo/framework/docs/en/building/supplemental.md

 -   `networkOnly` forces the resource to always be retrieved over the network, and is useful for requests that have no offline equivalent.
 -   `staleWhileRevalidate` requests resources from both the cache and the network simulaneously.
 The cache is updated with each successful network response.
 This strategy is best for resources that do not need to be continuously up-to-date, like user avatars.
 However, when fetching third-party resources that do not send CORS headers, it is not possible to read the contents of the response or verify the status code.
 As such, it is possible that a bad response could be cached.
 In such cases, the `networkFirst` strategy may be a better fit.

-# Build-time rendering (BTR)
+# Build-time rendering

-BTR renders a route to HTML during the build process and in-lines critical CSS and assets needed to display the initial view.
+Build-time rendering (BTR) renders a route to HTML during the build process and in-lines critical CSS and assets needed to display the initial view.
 This allows Dojo to pre-render the initial HTML used by a route and inject it directly into the page immediately, resulting in many of the same benefits of server side rendering (SSR) such as performance gains and search engine optimization without the complexities of SSR.

 ## Using BTR